If you’ve been reading my blog for any amount of time you probably already know that I’m a fan of guest blogging.

 This blog is about business, blogging tips, design, how to make money online, marketing and SEO.

-This blog for web developers and designers features news and tips on social networking and online marketing, especially within the WordPress context.
+Try writing a guest post for this blog if you’re a web developer or designer with news and tips on social networking and online marketing, especially within the WordPress context.

 The focus of this site is technology tips that are quick and easy to follow.
 There is a particular emphasis on apps and hacks for easier everyday use.